Written by Dave Templeman

 I’m often asked what certification or language is the “hot topic” in today’s market.
 I temper my answer by saying the hot topic today is yesterday’s news tomorrow.
 If you really want to remain marketable, build a deep level of expertise in a category.
 And there’s no category hotter than data.

-Dave Templeman is the Director of Staffing & Recruiting at AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
+Dave Templeman is the Director of Staffing & Recruiting for AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
 Founded in 1999 and based in Overland Park, Kan., AG focuses on staffing + recruiting, technology services, and consulting—all designed to make business better for their clients.
 Share your thoughts on LinkedIn, Facebook or Twitter!